-If you use polish on a dirty floor or too much high-grit sandpaper, it will flake or peel off.
+Using polish on a dirty floor or too much high-grit sandpaper will flake or peel off.

 A warped or peeling hardwood floor could also be caused by too much moisture in the subfloor, which could have messed with the glue used to put the planks down.

-To ensure the glue used to install hardwood floors looks clean and even, it must be carefully spread out.
+It must be carefully spread out to ensure the glue used to install hardwood floors looks clean and even.
 If you don't have the right tools, it's easy to end up with high spots where there is too much glue.
 So, the wood floor that was glued down will be uneven.